b-fg/b-fg.github.io/_posts/2023-07-05-waterlily-on-gpu.md

 @inline δ(i,N::Int) = CartesianIndex(ntuple(j -> j==i ?
 1 : 0, N))
 δ(d,I::CartesianIndex{N}) where {N} = δ(d, N)
 ```
-The main problem here is that this implementation is type-unstable, and without `@inline` the GPU kernel was complying about a dynamic function (see [KA issue #392](https://github.com/JuliaGPU/KernelAbstractions.jl/issues/392)).
+The main problem here is that this implementation is type-unstable, and without `@inline` the GPU kernel was complaining about a dynamic function (see [KA issue #392](https://github.com/JuliaGPU/KernelAbstractions.jl/issues/392)).
 Another inline-related problem can be observed with the derivative function `∂`.
 When removing the `@inline` macro from its definition, the GPU performance decays significantly, and the GPU benchmark gets even with the CPU one.
 This demonstrates that the compiler can do performant tricks when the information on the required instructions is not nested on external functions to the kernel.